01 – Radio Beijing announces that Tibet will shortly be “liberated”.

 11 – Birth of Barry Sheene, motorcycling champion.

-15 – UN forces gain the upper hand in Korea with an amphibious assault at Inchon, on the west coast.
-The landings -codenamed “Operation Chromite” – take the North Koreans completely by surprise.
+15 – UN forces gain the upper hand in Korea with an amphibious assault of up to 50,000 troops behind enemy lines at Inchon, on the west coast.
+The landings – codenamed “Operation Chromite” – take the North Koreans completely by surprise.

 18 – The Viet Minh occupy Dong Khe in Vietnam.